 A mutual fund pools money from various investors to build a diversified portfolio managed by professionals.

 Funds invest in equities, bonds, money-market instruments, or a mix (hybrid funds).
+You can also explore opportunities in New Fund Offers (NFOs), which allow early investment in newly launched schemes at their inception NAV.

 Fund managers aim to outperform market benchmarks.